vh-d/Rflow/README.md

   - deleting properties / setting some to NULL
       - currently, if a property is deleted update() method ignores it
   - query function to set or get fields of multiple objects
+  - documentation
   - quick start guide
-  - more SQL dialects (Oracle, Access)
-  - Rflow manager as a Shiny app
-  - special test node type
   - hashing of leaf nodes (currently only after eval())
   - new node types:
       - Python nodes
+      - test node
       - csv file nodes
       - excel sheets (check file change -\> check hash of extracted data)
+  - Rflow manager as a Shiny app

 **Implementation**

   - SQL execution by a generic R function instead of metaprogramming
       - solves potential problems with escaping quotes in SQL code
-  - rflow object as R6 class
   - environments as R6 classes
   - add check that Rflow is not empty before plotting etc…
   - store hashes of files in RDS
   - generic methods in node class for initializing and updating properties
+  - more unit tests